petterh/textedit/docs/Chapter-6-Exceptions.md

 The C language doesn’t have exception handling, except in the limited form provided by setjmp and longjmp, and in the form of language extensions to deal with Structured Exception Handling (SEH) under 32-bit Windows.

-The {"C++"} language does have exception handling.
+The C++ language does have exception handling.
 Aside from syntax, one major difference from setjmp/longjmp is the “unwinding of the stack.”
 This means that the destructors of all stack-allocated objects are called before the exception handler is invoked, giving each stack frame a chance to clean up after itself.
 Another difference is that throwing a real exception invokes the first applicable handler it finds on the stack, rather than a specifically identified handler, as does longjmp.

 ## Two-stage Construction

-{"C++"} constructors lack return values.
+C++ constructors lack return values.
 This is no accident.
 If they did, you’d have a problem with allocating arrays of objects – which element’s constructor should be responsible for the return value?

-The natural way to signal errors in a {"C++"} constructor is by means of exceptions.
+The natural way to signal errors in a C++ constructor is by means of exceptions.
 This can be an inconvenience, though – sometimes you actually want return codes.

 A common solution to this conundrum is called two-stage construction.
 The constructor simply does nothing that might cause problems; instead, some method is called after construction to do the “real” initialization.
 Consider the MFC CFile class, for example.
 CFile is designed to work both ways, depending on which constructor you use.
 One way is to use the default (i.e., parameterless) constructor, which does not open any files, followed by a call to the Open method, which returns an error code if it fails to open the specified file.
 The other way is to use a constructor that takes a file name; this constructor throws an exception if it fails to open the file.